 I am convinced that the LDS Church will produce a class of professional theologians in this century, similar to what we see in other traditions.
 They will have to create their own categories and not just try to fit the new wine (or grape juice) of Mormonism into the old wineskins of classical Christian theological systems and categories.

 But it can and will be done.
 The question is how the church, especially the church leadership, will receive it.
 Will they be threatened?

 Probably some of them will be.
 We may see similar growing pangs among the increasingly professional (and professionally trained) Mormon theological community that we saw in the Mormon historical community from the 1960s-1990s.

 There were some hard times, punctuated by some excommunications, followed by a kind of détente and now a wary and sometimes happy and mutually beneficial co-existence.
 I would prefer for Mormon theologians not to go through what previous generations of Mormon historians had to, but I fear it might be inevitable.

-Kurt Manwaring: What is one aspect of Mormon theology you wish everyone accurately understood?
-Why?
+What is one aspect of Mormon theology that Patrick Mason wishes everyone accurately understood?